COVID vaccine — the unfounded tale of infertility | DW | 04.08.2021

 Ramasamy, who is a professor of urology at the University of Miami, writes that "contrary to myths circulating on social media, COVID-19 vaccines do not cause erectile dysfunction and male infertility."

 And he and his team say they have proved it.
-They studied testis tissue collected from the autopsies of COVID-19 positive men, along with that of those who died for other reasons.
+They studied testis tissue collected from the autopsies of men who tested positive for COVID-19, along with that of those who died for other reasons.

 Ramasamy says their results show that the virus can affect sperm production and hence fertility, and can also cause erectile dysfunction.